dreimer1986/yourname_card_mod/README-script.md

 ## <a name="install"></a>Installing

+Likely quite obvious, but... remove the Lovelace Animated Background Addon and all settings in Locelace RAW configuration.
+These you might wanna backup anyways.
+Some of them can be hand converted into the script.

 1. styles.js and videoBackground.css must be in www/ folder
 2. Go the the Dashboard Ressources Settings
 3. Add a new JavaScript-Module and type in: /local/styles.js?v=1